 Comparison with WaldoTree.
 In time series analytics, the window length can vary significantly depending on the use case.
-For example, monitoring applications compute fine-grained windows in the order of seconds, forecasting applications operate on intervals of minutes or hours, while anomaly detection involves comparing results over windows of different lengths [40].
+For example, monitoring applications compute fine-grained windows in the order of seconds, forecasting applications operate on intervals of minutes or hours, while anomaly detection involves comparing results over windows of different lengths [44].
 To cover these diverse requirements, in this experiment, we use a time series with 2^{20} measurements recorded every second (~12 days of data in total).
-TVA needs 20 bits to encode the whole time domain, that is, the security parameter is σ = 44.
+TVA needs 20 bits to encode the whole time domain, that is, the security parameter is $\sigma = 44$.
 We run tumbling window queries that compute a global aggregate per window and measure latency for both systems.

 Figure 3 shows TVA's speedup over Waldo for window lengths ranging from 5s to 24h (top x-axis).
 The bottom axis shows the number of searches that Waldo needs to perform on the aggregation tree to compute the corresponding window.
 TVA's query latency is 6.8s (semi-honest) and 12.5s (malicious) irrespective of the window length.
 Recall that TVA's tumbling window cost does not depend on the window length λ (§4.2) but Waldo needs to perform $\left[\frac{T{max}-T{min}}{\lambda}\right]$ searches, where T{min} and T{max} are the minimum and maximum record timestamps in the dataset.
 We see that TVA is orders of magnitude faster than Waldo for small windows, as Waldo's performance depends on the number of searches it performs in the underlying aggregation tree.
-When the ratio of the window length over the time domain becomes small, Waldo achieves better latency, as it performs fewer searches and the benefit of pre-aggregation pays off.
-Finally, we emphasize that the TVA's speedup over Waldo is significantly higher if we include initialization time.
+When the ratio of the window length over the time domain becomes small, Waldo achieves better latency, as it performs fewer searches and the benefit of pre-aggregation time.
 While TVA's parties simply receive secret shares, Waldo servers need to construct the tree index.
 In our experiments, this initialization step took over 1000s.
 If this overhead is considered, Waldo's latency cannot match that of TVA, even for coarse windows.